Scottsdale Spousal Maintenance Attorney

-What Determines Whether or Not a Party Will Be Awarded a Maintenance Award, and for How Much and How Long?
+What Determines Whether a Party Will Be Awarded a Maintenance Award, How Much, and for How Long?

 When a court makes a determination about spousal maintenance, it is a two part decision: First, a court must determine whether or not the party is eligible for maintenance of not.
 If so, then the second part of the determination is determining for how long the maintenance order should last, and how much the spouse should receive in maintenance.

 Again, whether or not a party in a marriage is eligible for maintenance is dependent on their reasonable need for maintenance.
 Under Arizona Revised Statute section 25-319, a court may determine that a party is eligible for maintenance if:

 - The maintenance-seeking spouse does not have the property or assets necessary to provide for their needs;